The best burner phone: cheap phones you won't worry about breaking or losing

 Most burner phones also use microSIMs rather than nanoSIMs, so you’ll either need to get a new SIM from your phone network or a converter: a little piece of plastic into which your normal SIM slots.
 You can buy these cheaply on eBay.

 However, you need to be careful about what you buy, especially if you travel widely.
-In the USA 2G and 3G networks have been retired so 4G-capability is a must just to connect to the network.
+In the USA and Australia, 2G and 3G networks have been retired so 4G-capability is a must just to connect to the network.

 In the UK, 2G networks were installed by the first operators, Vodafone and Cellnet, and the technology is widely used in IT technologies like smart home meters.
 That creates pressure to keep 2G alive.
-As such, the current planned UK closure, “by 2033,” is a decade away.
+As such, the current planned UK closure, “by 2033,” is almost a decade away.

 With all that in mind, here are some of the best 2G and 4G burner phones for your money today.

-Best burner phones in the UK in 2024
+Best burner phones in the UK

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.